arcamens/arcamens/site_app/static/site_app/help/index.md

 ### Post Creation

-After a timeline is created just access it then click on +Post at the timeline toolbar:
+After a group is created just access it then click on +Post at the group toolbar:

 ![post-creation-0](/static/site_app/help/post-creation-0.png)